Milton State Park: Nature

 Milton State Park is within sight of downtown Milton, Pennsylvania.
 The island is surrounded by the waters of the West Branch Susquehanna River and the southern part of the island is not developed.
-It is covered in a forest of river birch, silver maple and sycamore trees.
+It is covered in a forest of river birch, silver maple, and sycamore trees.
 Milton State Park is a haven for migrating birds and waterfowl.

 Recreation

 There are several soccer and softball fields that are used by the residents of West Milton and Milton for recreational and church league events.
-Montgomery Island is stopping point for those navigating the river in canoes and kayaks.
-Milton State Park is used by those taking a short trip from Milton or West Milton for a day of fishing for catfish, panfish, bass, northern pike and muskellunge.
+Montgomery Island is a stopping point for those navigating the river in canoes and kayaks.
+Milton State Park is also used by those taking a short trip from Milton or West Milton for a day of fishing for catfish, panfish, bass, northern pike and muskellunge.
 There is 1 mi of hiking trail on the northern side of the park.

 The northern side of the park has picnic facilities, including picnic tables and charcoal grills.
 There is also access to fresh drinking water and restroom facilities.